nishanttotla/hugo-blog-skeleton/content/monthly-log/monthly-2017-03.md

 ### Travel

-- New Orleans -- My first visit to the famous city, and also first time in the South.
+- New Orleans, Louisiana -- My first visit to the famous city, and also first time in the South.

 ### Music